In the beginning stages of melanoma, symptoms are often very subtle.

 - Lungs – Difficulty breathing or a persistent cough

 It’s also common to experience fatigue and weakness or numbness in your arms or legs.

 Moffitt Cancer Center is known for its Donald A. Adam Comprehensive Melanoma Research Center of Excellence.
 Ours is one of the leading melanoma programs in the state, employing more than 30 world-renowned physician researchers who lead the way in investigating and developing new treatments for the prevention and cure of melanoma.
 Because of our physicians’ unparalleled level of expertise, those with symptoms or signs of melanoma can turn to Moffitt with confidence to receive comprehensive treatment and support.

 If you have already received a melanoma diagnosis, the skin cancer experts at Moffitt can review past labwork, biopsies and scans to offer a second opinion.
 To request an appointment with our team, simply call 1-888-663-3488 or submit a new patient registration form online.
-We provide every new patient with rapid access to a cancer expert within a day.
+We provide every new patient with rapid access to a cancer expert.